destinmoulton/pixi/README.md

 ### Pixi

 Pixi is a simple CLI file browser and video player.
-Pixi was built to browse and play videos on a Raspberry Pi, but it should be compatible with any flavor of linux.
-The default video player is omxplayer, but is easily configurable to whatever your platform supports.
+Pixi was built to browse and play videos on a Raspberry Pi but it should be compatible with any flavor of Linux.
+The default video player is omxplayer but is easily configurable to whatever your platform supports.

 ### Features

-- Navigate folders in an intuitive manner (inspired by [nnn](https://github.com/jarun/nnn))
+* Intuitive keyboard navigation
-- Play video files
+* Colored file list
-- Video player history
+* History of played files with color indication in file list
-- Edit video player command
+* Easily show/hide hidden "." files
-- Open other files (uses xdg-open)
+* Configure the omxplayer command (ie add/remove xterm or change audio output options)

 ### Requirements